Acis trichophylla

-Acis trichophylla is a species of flowering plant in the family Amaryllidaceae, native to Portugal, Spain and Morocco.
+Acis trichophylla, commonly called the triangular-leaved snowflake, is a species of flowering plant in the family Amaryllidaceae, native to Portugal, Spain and Morocco.
 It has very narrow leaves.
 The flowers are produced in late winter or early spring and are usually white, but sometimes pink-tinged or all pink.
 The species is cultivated as an ornamental bulb, but requires protection from hard frost.